 US Masters Residential Property Fund - Asset Resilience Ratio

-US Masters Residential Property Fund (URF) has an Asset Resilience Ratio of 0.12% as of June 2025.
+US Masters Residential Property Fund (URF) has an Asset Resilience Ratio of 0.05% as of December 2025.
 The Asset Resilience Ratio measures the percentage of a company's total assets that are held in liquid form (cash and short-term investments).
 This metric indicates how well-positioned the company is to handle unexpected financial challenges, economic downturns, or strategic opportunities without requiring external financing.
-Read debt load of US Masters Residential Property Fund for a breakdown of total debt and financial obligations.
+Check URF strategic assets to equity ratio to assess the company's strategic physical and investment asset allocation.

 Liquid Assets